-- Baptised Catholic girls (see Note 2) who are in the care of a local authority (children in care) or provided with accommodation by them (e.g. children with foster parents) (Section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted (or became subject to a Child Arrangements order or Special Guardianship order). - 2.
-Girls already attending the school - 3.
-Baptised Catholic girls from other schools and colleges. - 4.
-Non-Catholic girls who are in the care of a local authority (children in care) or provided with accommodation by them (e.g. children with foster parents) (Section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted (or became subject to a Child Arrangements order or Special Guardianship order). - 5.
-Other non-Catholic girls
+GCSE points score $-A^ - 58$ points, A - 52 points, B - 46 points, C - 40 points, D - 34 points, E - 28 points, F - 22 points, C - 40 points, The admission number for entry into Year 12 in September 2017 is 150.
+Application forms should be returned to the Head of Sixth Form.
+External applicants Where there are spare places the Board of Directors will consider external applicants.
+The minimum number of external candidates likely to be admitted for Year 12 in September 2017 should be 15.
+Applicants are required to complete a Board of Directors' Application form for a Sixth form place.
+In addition, if more applications are received than there are places available the Board of Directors will allocate places in the following order: - 1.
+Baptised Catholic children who are in the care of a local authority (looked-after children) or provided with accommodation by them (e.g. children with foster parents) (Section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order). - 2.
+Baptised Catholic students with brothers or sisters already in the school. - 3.
+Baptised Catholic students already attending 11 16 Catholic Secondary schools. - 4.
+Baptised Catholic students already attending 11 18 Catholic Secondary schools. - 5.
+Baptised Catholic students attending non-Catholic Secondary schools. - 6.
+Non- Catholic children who are in the care of a lozcal authority (looked after children) or provided with accommodation by them (e.g. children with foster parents) (Section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order). - 7.
+Non-Catholic students with brothers or sisters already in the school. - 8.
+Non-Catholic students attending other Catholic schools. - 9.
+Non-Catholic students.